 and twitter:image

-meta tags containing the URL of the generated Open Graph image to each documentation page, an override for the <Head/>
+meta tags containing the URL of the generated Open Graph image to each documentation page, a route data middleware can be used.

-The override will use the Cloudinary Astro SDK getCldOgImageUrl
+The route data middleware will use the Cloudinary Astro SDK getCldOgImageUrl

 function to generate the image URL for the current page at the appropriate size and with the desired transformations.

----import Default from '@astrojs/starlight/components/Head.astro'import { getCldOgImageUrl } from 'astro-cloudinary/helpers'
+import { defineRouteMiddleware } from '@astrojs/starlight/route-data'import { getCldOgImageUrl } from 'astro-cloudinary/helpers'

 To learn more about all the available options and transformations, check out the getCldOgImageUrl